How to Supplement Your Health Insurance for Maternity Leave Coverage

 - Do you have a choice of hospital?

-- Is there any coverage for specialists, for example, pediatricians, neonatologists, anesthesiologists, perinatologists, or others?
+- Is there any coverage for specialists, such as pediatricians, neonatologists, anesthesiologists, perinatologists, or others?

 - Is there is a waiting period for any coverages?